SamueleFacenda/tesi-triennale/docs/notes.md

   OOM-killed load leaves a diagnosable trace.
 Signal deaths (e.g. SIGKILL from the OOM killer) are reported explicitly.
 If a big load is killed, lower `mem_fraction` / `memory_gb` — the budget already reserves ~25% of RAM for native/off-heap use.
-- qLever in docker mode: RSS sampling reflects the `docker run` client, not the container (accurate only with native qLever binaries).

 ## SPARQL portability: Virtuoso and property paths